davidbrodrick/virtualpi/README.md

   * In Slack, Click the '...
 More' on the top left.
   * Select 'Apps'.
   * Select the new app you created above.
-  * Then go to a Slack channel and tag the app with a question e.g. `@WhatYouCalledYourApp what is the meaning of this?`
+  * Then go to a Slack channel and tag the app with a question e.g. `@WhateverYouCalledYourApp what is the meaning of this?`

 An example interaction is shown below:
 ![alt text](images/MAVIS-IMBH.png "Example Slack interaction")